History of SAJC

 Twilight meeting held at Morphettville to coincide with Perth Cup.

-Racing telecast from Morphettville.
+Racing is telecast from Morphettville.

 Fire: Members stand destroyed.
 Many irreplaceable records and photos destroyed.
 All racing transferred to Cheltenham and Victoria Park.
 New Zealand female jockey, Linda Jones is first woman to ride in Adelaide Cup on board Northfleet, trained by her husband, Alan.